-Pulp for Mac supports importing from Google Reader, Safari, Mail, and OPML files.
+Pulp for Mac supports importing from Google Reader and OPML.
 Click the "+" button while in edit mode to bring up the add panel, then click the popup button next to the search field, and choose the option you want.

 If you're using Pulp for iPad, you can import feeds from Google Reader.
 Tap the "+" button to add a feed like you normally would, then tap the "Import" button in the top left to enter your Google Reader credentials.